Tips for Internship Interviews

 You have to give them something else to go on besides your CV and resume.
 It would help if you showed them that you’re a positive addition to their team and can be trusted to perform your duties.

 It’s not just about having a good attitude.
-It’s about demonstrating the skills that can make you a valuable asset to the company.
+It’s about demonstrating the skills that make you a valuable asset to the company.

 Interview tips and tricks